HugoDelval/pedagogic_ctf/challs/Readme.md

   "description": " your challenge description ",
   "parameters": [
     {
       "name": "name of the input displayed to the user.
-As this is the first parametter, this will be pass as first argv to your challenge script", "placeholder": "simple exemple display to the user" }
+As this is the first parameter, this will be passed as first argv to your challenge script", "placeholder": "simple example display to the user" }
   ],
   "languages": [
     {
-      "name": "name the language",
+      "name": "name the language (example: PYTHON)",
-      "extension": "extension of the language (exemple: .py)" }
+      "extension": "extension of the language (example: .py)" }
   ],
   "resolved_conclusion":"your challenge conclusion note."